krakend/krakend-documentation/configuration/overview.md

 # Validating the syntax of the configuration file
 Validate the syntax (not the logic) of your configuration file using the `krakend check` command:

+{{% terminal%}}
 krakend check --config ./krakend.toml --debug
+Syntax OK!
+{{% /terminal %}}

+When the syntax is correct, you'll see the message `Syntax OK!`, otherwise the error is shown.

 You can also start the service directly as this is done right before the server starts.
-When the syntax is correct, you'll see the message

-    Syntax OK!

 Read more about [`krakend check`](/docs/commands/check/)